Snowflake-Labs/sfquickstarts/README.md

-# Snowflake Guides (Quickstarts)
+# Snowflake Quickstarts

 [![Demo](https://drive.google.com/uc?export=view&id=1wPgQExjdIONOtYruMKyeknvMvTDlVJEY)](https://drive.google.com/uc?export=view&id=1Dg3s5-KK-TzFZti63XButyDaTzcuZFxE)

-## What are Snowflake Guides (Quickstarts)?
+## What are Snowflake Quickstarts?
-Snowflake Guides(SFGuides) are interactive tutorials and self-serve demos written in markdown syntax.
-SFGuides provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
-These tutorials are published at [guides.snowflake.com](https://guides.snowflake.com/)
+Snowflake Quickstarts are interactive tutorials and self-serve demos written in markdown syntax.
+Quickstarts provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
+These tutorials are published at [quickstarts.snowflake.com](https://guides.snowflake.com/)

-You can submit your own SFGuide to be published on Snowflake's website by submitting a pull request to this repo.
-This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own SFGuide!
+You can submit your own Quickstarts to be published on Snowflake's website by submitting a pull request to this repo.
+This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Quickstart!

-## What's special about the SFGuide format?
+## What's special about the Quickstart format?

 * Powerful and flexible authoring flow in Markdown text
 * Ability to produce interactive web or markdown tutorials without writing any code